TykTechnologies/tyk-docs-hugo/tyk-docs/content/plugins/supported-languages/rich-plugins/grpc/getting-started-python.md

 Replace host and port with values appropriate for your environment.

-### Create An API With gRPC Plugins
+### Configure API

-Before testing our gRPC server we will create an API with 2 plugins:
+Before testing our gRPC server we will create and configure an API with 2 plugins:

 - **Pre Request**: Named *MyPreRequestPlugin*.
 - **Response**: Named *MyResponsePlugin* and configured so that Tyk Gateway dispatches the session state with the request.